For existing Platinum Card Members: you can call the number on the back of your current card to request your metal card.

 This is not a credit card, so there’s no messing about with interest rates and balance transfer options.
 There’s no effective interest rate because there’s no minimum payment opportunity.
 You will be required to pay off the total amount of your purchases on the card each month, so don’t choose this card unless you are willing and able to do so.
 But because of the monthly billing cycle, you will in fact get up to 44 days credit each month, interest free.
 Up to four supplementary cardholders can be included in your account without paying additional annual fees.

 One of the best things about this card is the membership of the American Express Ascent Premium Membership Rewards program, the highest level available for an Amex personal card.
-And by spending just $1,500 per month in each of the first three months of holding the card, you will earn 150,000 bonus points.
+And by spending just $3,000 in the first three months of holding the card, you will earn 80,000 bonus points.
 It would be a great kickstart to points earning for Amex first-timers, and you could even make an early redemption for a substantial item.

 You won’t qualify for the bonus points if you have held an Amex card (other than a bank-issued companion card) in the previous 18 months.